-Emergency medicine is fast-paced and high stress.
+Emergency medicine is fast-paced and high-stress.
 Some doctors, such as those who work in hospitals, are paid very well.
-Great joy and personal validation can be found in helping to save people's lives, but there is a risk of emotional toll, as well.
-Depending on the specific work environment, emergency medical doctors might be at risk for injury or illness.
+Great joy and personal validation can be found in helping save people's lives, but there is a risk of emotional toll, as well.
+Depending on the work environment, emergency medical doctors might be at risk for injury or illness.

 |Licensure and Certification||State physician's licensure is required; board specialty certification is optional|

 |Key Skills||Patience, empathy and strong communication skills, attention to detail, ability to solve problems under pressure, accounting and spreadsheet software as well as healthcare software, familiarity with ultrasound equipment, infusion pumps, surgical clamps and medical microscopes, physical stamina and dexterity|